15 grammar rules it’s okay to break (Infographic)

 Do not split infinitives

 Infinitives are verbs in their most basic form, usually preceded by the word to.
 E.g. to drink, to laugh, to dance.
-This sneaky rule is one that’s been hotly contested for a long time and was never more than a preference by some old guy in a book one time.
+This sneaky rule is one that’s been hotly contested for a long time and was never more than a stylistic preference — popularised in the 19th century rather than rooted in any deep grammatical authority.

 Break it because: it sounds good and sometimes adverbs fit well between to + verb.
 E.g. “She tried to quickly think of an awesome sentence for this example but she decided to keep it meta.”